Action/behavior X

 3.2.1: Both moralities are rejected not merely for the sake of rebellion against the gods, but because they genuinely disagree with the two divine moralities.
 Society creates their own morality to follow, one that is different from either of the two divine moralities.

 3.2.2: Both moralities are rejected not because the population genuinely disagrees with the two divine laws, but merely for the sake of rebellion against the gods.
-3.3: Both moralities are accepted, but for different people and/or at different times.

 3.3.1: There are two groups of people, and the two groups of people each follow a different morality.